-Applications for entry in October 2018 for both the MRes/PhD programme and the 1-year MRes are now open.
+Applications for entry in October 2018 for both the MRes/PhD programme and the 1-year MRes standalone course are now closed.

 The admission requirements are:

 - An expected first class UK Bachelor's or Master's degree (or equivalent) in physical sciences or engineering